 Point of view in fiction is an important element of storytelling.
-The viewpoint narrator’s personality or understanding of events shapes the angle from which the reader sees the story unfold.
+The viewpoint narrator’s personality or subjective understanding of events shapes the reader’s own understanding and judgments.
 Read on for POV definitions and examples:

 What is point of view?

 Point of view lets readers see everything a character and/or narrator feels and experiences from their perspective.
 This enables us to empathize with characters and understand their motives and desires.

 Point of view can also be more impartial.
 It can be like a ‘fly on the wall’ that reports characters’ experiences without being involved (the omniscient or ‘non-involved’ narrator).
 Read on for examples of each type of point of view:

 Each type of point of view has strengths of its own:

 This is narrative in which the narrator uses the pronoun ‘I’ (or, in plural first person, ‘we’).
 The strength of first person narration is that the reader inhabits the subjective (or biased) viewpoint of a single character (or group, in the case of ‘we’).